H\'enon maps with many rational periodic points: Introduction

 One can produce similar results in other odd degrees by introducing a shift to the polynomial $s_d$.
 This is in striking contrast with the one-dimensional results of Doyle and Hyde, which are many-to-one on their sets of preperiodic integer points and hence produce only short cycles.
 The family of degree $d$ H\'enon maps has dimension $d+2$ and so this theorem also improves substantially on what is obtained by interpolation to produce an integer cycle (this is still true in the larger family of generalized H\'enon maps, which can have mixed dimension (see \cite{FriMil}) if $d$ is a composite integer, but has maximal component dimension $d+6$).

 The organization of the paper is as follows.
-In Section 2 we recall the basic features of the construction of Doyle-Hyde, and in Section 3 we prove various auxiliary estimates which will allow us to understand $h_d$, as well as noting as an application an optimality result for Doyle-Hyde.
+In Section 2 we introduce the polynomials $s_d$ used to construct the H\'enon maps $h_d$, and in Section 3 we prove various auxiliary estimates which will allow us to understand $h_d$, as well as noting as an application an optimality result for Doyle-Hyde.
 Section 4 provides the proof of Theorem \ref{thm:manyperiodicpoints}, and Theorem \ref{thm:longcycles} is proved in Section 5, which also includes an analysis of the limiting map $h_{\infty}.$